 Asbestos and your home

-It’s estimated that one in 3 homes contains asbestos.
-If your home was built or renovated before 1990 then it’s likely to contain some type of asbestos building product.
-Asbestos products weren’t banned until 31st December 2003.
+It’s estimated that one in three homes contains asbestos.
+If your home was built before 1990 it’s safest to assume it has asbestos somewhere.
+The same general rule applies to farms and rural properties.

-Before renovating or planning to renovate you should have your house inspected for asbestos by a licensed asbestos removalist or an asbestos assessor.
+Before renovating or planning to renovate you should have your house inspected for asbestos by a SafeWork NSW licensed asbestos assessor.
 The only definitive way to tell if it is asbestos is through sample analysis under microscopic examination at a registered laboratory.
 Fibrous cement sheeting made with asbestos in the early 1980s looks the same as that made in the mid 1980s without asbestos.
 Vinyl tiles and sealants often require further testing using x-ray diffraction or scanning electron microscopy to confirm asbestos content.
+If in doubt assume it is asbestos.

 Building demolitions and renovations containing Asbestos